oklas/react-breadcrumbs-dynamic/README.md

 specified separately.
 Props need to specify in intermediator component `BreadcrumbsItem` anywhere in your hierarchy of components and routes.
 Breadcrumbs will be built and (currently) sorted by the length of the URL.
-So you can have several breadcrumbs with different components and design in your application.
+An application may contain several breadcrumbs with different components and design.

 # Installation